ekatyshev/js-ts-webdev-tasks/README.md

 - Categories sections display all available categories
   - Backend call `GET /products/categories` https://dummyjson.com/docs/products#products-categories
   - Each category is displayed in rectangle with a title inside (words should be breaking as it is shown on the design)
-- Click on any category opens "Category page" for the selected category: `/category/:categoryName`
+- Click on any category opens "CategoryCard page" for the selected category: `/category/:categoryName`

-#### Category Page
+#### CategoryCard Page

 - URL: `category/:categoryName` where `categoryName` is the dynamic name of the selected category i.e. `category/skincare`, `category/laptops`
 - All products related to the selected category should be displayed